adamajammary/libsdl2gui/README.md

 LSG_Strings LSG_GetPageTableRow(const std::string& id, int row);
 ```

-Returns the columns on the current page of the \<table\> component.
+Returns the columns on the current page of the table.

 Parameters